CSD 583 - Evaluation and Service Delivery

 2023 Fall Office Hours:

 When contacting the instructors via e-mail, please cc both, and one will respond within 48 hours (if on the weekend, within 2 business days).

 After successfully completing this course, students will have acquired the Knowledge and Skills Outcomes based on ASHA Standards.
-The full list of these requirements are available on the CALIPSO KASA form and also on this Bb page.
+The full list of these requirements are available on the CALIPSO KASA form and also via a link on the course Blackboard page.

 The following teaching/learning methods will be used for this course:

 problem-based learning group activities and associated student presentations

 oral and written assignments and presentations by students

 Burrus, A.E. & Willis, L.B.
 (2022).
 Professional communication in speech-language pathology: How to write, talk, and act like a clinician (4th ed.).
 San Diego, CA: Plural Publishing Inc.